 Through the Canada Gazette, Part Ⅰ, the Government includes Canadians in the regulatory process.
-All Canadians have a chance to submit their comments to the relevant government department or agency responsible for the proposed regulations, before they are enacted and then published in Part Ⅱ. This is called the consultation process.
+All Canadians have a chance to submit their comments to the relevant government department or agency responsible for the proposed regulations, before they are enacted and published in Part Ⅱ. This is called the consultation process.
 The name and contact information of the person responsible for the proposed regulations is found at the end of each regulatory impact analysis statement that accompanies the proposed regulations.
-A list of all ongoing consultations regarding proposed regulations can be found in our Consultation.
+To access the list of ongoing consultations, please consult the Canada Gazette Web site.

 Part Ⅱ: Official Regulations

 What is Part Ⅱ?

 The Canada Gazette consists of three parts.
 Published every other Wednesday, the Canada Gazette, Part Ⅱ, contains all regulations that have been enacted as well as statutory instruments and other documents, such as orders in council, orders and proclamations.
 Each document has a Statutory Orders and Regulations (SOR) number or a Statutory Instruments (SI) number which serves to identify it within the Canada Gazette.
 Only federal government departments and agencies publish in Part Ⅱ. A consolidated index of statutory instruments from January 1, 1955, for Part Ⅱ, is published quarterly by the Canada Gazette Directorate.

-The Privy Council Office coordinates all of the regulations and other documents that are published in Part Ⅱ and sends the material to the Canada Gazette Directorate for publication.
+The Privy Council Office coordinates all the regulations and other documents that are published in Part Ⅱ and sends the material to the Canada Gazette Directorate for publication.